sfera-labs/iono-pi-max-kernel-module/README.md

 ### Wiegand - `/sys/class/ionopimax/wiegand/`

-You can use the TTL lines as Wiegand interfaces for keypads or card readers.
-You can connect up to two Wiegand devices using DT1/DT2 respctively fot the D0/D1 lines of the first device (w1) and DT3/DT4 for D0/D1 of the second device (w2).
+You can use the DT lines as Wiegand interfaces for keypads or card readers.
+You can connect up to two Wiegand devices using DT1/DT2 respctively for the D0/D1 lines of the first device (w1) and DT3/DT4 for D0/D1 of the second device (w2).

 |File|R/W|Value|Description|
 |----|:---:|:-:|-----------|